Is Pembina the Pipeline to Profits?

 With gas prices at the pump hitting record highs in some areas (more than $5 a gallon in California!), let's see what Pembina has going for it that might warrant an investment, even if the supercomputer hasn't yet picked it for you.
 Just remember, as smart as the CAPS algorithm may be, it's still just an algorithm, so be sure to look before you leap on any of its suggestions.

 Leaping to the fore

 Oversupply, and low prices in natural gas, is herding drillers into oil and natural gas liquids, but prices are weakening and profits narrowing as a result.
 Fitch Ratings anticipates supply will outpace demand, and prices will continue dropping this year and throughout 2013.

-ConocoPhillips (NYS: COP) reported earnings that were weighed down by a 27% decrease in NGL pricing, while Cabot Oil & Gas (NYS: COG) recorded liquids production was 61% higher than a year ago.
+ConocoPhillips (NYS: COP) reported earnings that were weighed down by a 27% decrease in natural gas liquids (NGL) pricing, while Cabot Oil & Gas (NYS: COG) recorded liquids production 61% higher than a year ago.
 And showing the industry hasn't yet had its fill, Continental Resources (NYS: CLR) says it plans to triple its production and proven reserves by the end of 2017, because it will be focusing on its oil and NGL assets in both the Bakken and Anadarko Woodford regions.